AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_contact.md

 ## Adding a contact

-Adds a user under the same App Key as contacts.
+This method adds a user under the same App Key as contacts.
 The number of contacts supported differs by package version; the maximum number of contacts supported by the free version is 100.
 For details, see [Limitations](./agora_chat_limitation?platform=RESTful).

+For each App Key, the call frequency limit of this method is 100 per second.

 ### HTTP request